U.S. Congresswoman in Chilean Magazine

 (Read More)

-Another problems is that Al Damir is connected to a questionable charity in Chile called the Palestine-Bethlehem Foundation 2000, which publishes the magazine.
+Another problems is that Al Damir magazine is published by a questionable charity in Chile called the Palestine-Bethlehem Foundation 2000.
+The foundation has been suspected of questionable connections.
+See quote below from Media Line.

-However, a lot of American and European companies have bought advertising in the magazine, in the past, so that questionable connection might be a minor issue.
-Though it was once published in a glossy version, the magazine seems to now emphasize its online presence.
+However, the Palestine-Bethlehem 2000 foundation did garner support from Chilean politicians; and a lot of American and European companies have bought advertising in its magazine (Al Damir) in the past, so that questionable connection might be a minor issue; if it is even an issue at all.
+Though it was once published in a glossy version, Al Damir now seems to be focused on its online website presence.

 Source: The Magazine (La Revista)